-The Associate Professional in Human Resources (aPHR®) exam is created using the aPHR® EXAM CONTENT OUTLINE, which details the knowledge needed by those performing early HR career roles.
-The aPHR® EXAM CONTENT OUTLINE was created by HR subject matter experts through a rigorous practice analysis study and validated by HR professionals working in the field through an extensive survey instrument.
-It will be updated periodically to ensure it is consistent with current practices in the HR field.
+The Associate Professional in Human Resources (aPHR[®]) exam is created using the aPHR EXAM CONTENT OUTLINE, which details the responsibilities of and knowledge needed by today's HR professional.
+The aPHR EXAM CONTENT OUTLINE is created by HR subject matter experts through a rigorous practice analysis study conducted by HR Certification Institute[®] (HRCI).
+It is updated periodically to ensure it is consistent with the current knowledge required for those early in their HR career.

-FUNCTIONAL AREA 01: HR OPERATIONS (38%)
+Functional Area 01 | HR Operations (38%)